 Sasha trained in the Japanese sword art of Shinto Ryu Iai-Battojutsu from 2002 – 2009 and was awarded the rank of sankyu.

-She has also trained in the stick, knife, and empty-hand systems of the Filipino Martial arts of kali, escrima, and siniwali for the past ten years under Eric Filippenko, Sensei.
+She also trained in the stick, knife, and empty-hand systems of the Filipino Martial arts of kali, escrima, and siniwali for ten years under Eric Filippenko, Sensei.